A beautiful colorful sunrise over Great Smoky Mountains National Park

 If there is one thing you should know about me, it’s that I love a hike that gives me options.

-So instead of having to completely scrap your hiking plans for the day, give yourself some options and make your way over to the Deep Creek Falls Trailhead
+So instead of potentially having to completely scramble to change your hiking plans for the day, give yourself some options and make your way over to the Deep Creek Falls Trailhead, where it’s choose-your-own-adventure all the way!

-There are three waterfalls on this loop so you can decide to stop at the first one (Juney Whank Falls, which is 0.6 mi roundtrip) and turn around, or you can keep going for the full waterfall loop (which is 2.4 mi roundtrip).
+There are three waterfalls on this loop so you can decide to stop at the first one (Juney Whank Falls, which is 0.6 miles roundtrip) and turn around, or you can keep going for the full waterfall loop (which is 2.4 miles roundtrip).

 Bench and place to rest at Juney Whank Falls in on the Deep Creek Falls trail, at the first waterfall where you can turn around after if you want to stop

-You can also make it a bigger loop by adding in Indian Creek (4.4 mi roundtrip).
+You can also make it a bigger loop by adding in Indian Creek (4.4 miles roundtrip), which I definitely suggest if you have the energy.
+This is a super rewarding hike for the additional mileage.

-Alternately, you can be extra ambitious and decide you want to hike up to the Lonesome Pine Overlook (but we’re talking 6.7 miles plus 2,300 ft of elevation gain).
+Alternately, you can be extra ambitious and decide you want to hike up to the Lonesome Pine Overlook (but we’re talking 6.7 miles plus 2,300 feet of elevation gain… so again, only for the truly ambitious and strong hikers among us.
+If that’s you… go for it)

-No matter which route you choose, it’s certain that you’ll have an amazing time, but if you ask me, the best experience is taking the ambitious route.
+No matter which route you choose, it’s certain that you’ll have an amazing time, but if you ask me, the best experience is taking the (at least medium) ambitious route.
 After all, no risk, no reward, right?

 Drive the Road to Nowhere.